dcunited001/dcunited001.github.io/_drafts/gravity.md

 the result of the interaction of two masses, but instead the interaction of two masses through curved spacetime.

-### A gamm

-assuming the path of a gamma ray burst was not altered by the gravity wave, which it almost certainly would, then both would not reach us with the same time interval they started with.

-- would high levels of gravity cause the path of gravitation itself to curve, similar to how the path of light curves?

-- article on dark matter, gravity and relativity
-  - specifically, is the speed of light truly constant for all conditions
+### Is the speed of light truly constant for all conditions?

-    - light is composed of particle waves flowing through space
-      - if space curves, light appears to curve, but the flow of light doesn't affect the medium
-        - for the most part, the mass of energy flowing through space as photons
-          - doesn't affect the structure of space.
-      - however, if light is flowing in sync with a gravity wave,
-        - the gravity wave [supposedly] flows at the speed of light
-          - but distorts the structure of spacetime itself as it propagates
+The main issue I have with all this is that gravity, which theoritically also travels at c, the speed of light, also effects the medium through which it flows.
+And as I've shown above, light is always slowed down by gravity.
+This is because the only value for which light will not curve is a value that is *exactly* in line with gravity's influence and this is impossible.
+Therefore, light will always be affected in some way and slowed down by gravity.
+Technically, the light doesn't slow down, but it's flowing through more "space," as it's affected by gravity.
+And if light is "slowed down" by a gravity wave, then it would always be slowed down in some way by the net influence of gravity on space.

+### Is gravity really the sum of effects on curved spacetime?

+Which begs the question: are two areas of space functionally equivalent if they have the same net distortion of space from any number of gravitational sources?
+That is, if you can ensure that two areas of space have the exact same net component for gravity, even though that gravity is caused by different sources, is the effect on masses in that area of space exactly the same.

+I'm fairly confident that it's not.
+If there is some structure to spacetime, than you could not produce two regions with identically composed spacetime without providing the exact input from masses.
+That is, just because you have created a net equivalent of gravitational forces doesn't mean that your spacetime is functionally equivalent in all respects.

+Example: you've got two planets.
+One is huge and the other is small.
+You're in a spaceship in the middle.
+Measure the net force of gravity on your spaceship.
+Now, increase the mass of the planets, but move them further away, so that the net force of gravity is the same.
+Is the state of spacetime that your ship occupies identical to it's previous state?
+No, for a dozen reasons.
+And I think getting this to work to control the state of spacetime would be pretty difficult.

+### Does gravity lose energy to dispersion?

+If gravity is also similarly "slowed down" in the same way that light would be, does that mean that a gravity wave loses energy as it propagates through space?

-        - therefore it would alter the apparent speed of light flowing in the same direction
+### If the apparent speed of light varies from place to place...

-        - possibly(??) causing that light to *appear* to travel
-          - at slightly less/slightly more than c
-   - if this is true, or if something similar is true, and c is not universally constant
-     - but instead c varies from apparent c, dependent on the structure of space,
+-- and I'm pretty sure this section is shit, but I left it in anyways --

+How does this affect how we make observations.
+Then the speed of light itself becomes a kind of initial value problem, where you can't pin it down because it's impossible to measure the net forces distorting local spacetime.

-     - then what is c, really?
-     - and how does this affect other laws of physics?
+But then, what is c, really?
+If the measurement of this constant can't be understood as accurate because it would require measuring the net distortion of local spacetime, then how does this affect the other laws of physics?

-       - which are dependent on c? are they actually dependent on local/apparent c?
-     - and how does this affect the conclusions we've reached using statistic modeling of the cosmos?
+Like I said, I almost threw this out, but it's interesting to think about the dependencies between various laws of physics.
+Which are dependent on c?
+Would the be dependent on local or universal c?
+And how does this affect the conclusions we've reached using statistic modeling of the cosmos?
+And it's an interesting thought experiment to examine the dependencies of theories in physics.

-   - it's probably not tru to begin with (i don't knwo all the mathematic complexities)
-     - however, it's interesting to thing that something so fundamental as the constant nature of c
-       - may not be so constant
-     - and it's an interesting thought experiment to examine the dependencies of theories in physics
-       - if X, changes how does that affect theories based on X?  etc..
+### Does spacetime have memory?

+If spacetime is distorted by mass, and particularly, if spacetime is composed of some quantum structure, is this structure permanently changed by the presence of mass?
+Is local space directly connected to the mass that occupies it?

 ### Dark Matter's Incoherent Doppler Shift